ventoji/stencil-project/readme.md

  -  Choose the type of project
  -  Choose styles type for you project.
  -  Go to your `src` folder and start creating your own components.

+# How to use a component after is available on npm registry

+You can use your component in any other project that use any other framework like React, Anagular, Vue, a simple HTML page, Nodejs.